dillonjason/react-start/README.md

-# webpack-start
+# react-start
-Boilerplate for webpack
+Boilerplate for a react redux spa

-To be used for starting webpack projects.
-Genertaed by following SurviveJS examples.
+To be used for starting react projects.